Rishab260/HotelManagementSystem/Binaries/ReadMe.txt

 *License : GPL-3.0 license

-*Any contribution, criticism and suggestion is welcomed.
+*Any contribution, criticism or suggestion is welcomed.

 *Contact: rishab260@hotmail.com
           https://www.linkedin.com/in/rishab260/